-- A/ Factors relating to the radiation beam.
+- A/ Factors related to the radiation beam.

-- B/ Factors relating to the object.
+- B/ Factors related to the object.

-- C/ Factors relating to the X- ray film.
+- C/ Factors related to the X- ray film.

-A/ Factors relating to the radiation beam.
+A/ Factors related to the radiation beam.

 - 1. Exposure time: It's the interval during which X- rays are being produced. exposure time is directly related to the total photon production thus increase exposure time cause increase in the quantity of X- radiation that's why exposure time has direct effect on film density. - 2.
 Milliamperage: Its related to amount of electricity pass through the filament circuit.
 So it's directly control the rates of X- ray photon production thus it has direct effect on film density. - 3.
 Kilovoltage: kV it refers to the potential difference between cathode and anode in the x- ray tube the higher kVp the greater is the potential difference and the greater is the energy of X- ray photons. - 4.
-Tube film distance: this distance consist of (tube object distance) and (object film distance), now the tube film distance affect the intensity of radiation (according to inverse square law), while the tube film distance affect the exposure time directly so the distance proportional directly with the exposure time but the distance proportion inversely with the intensity of radiation. also the distance affect the dose of radiation because decrease the tube film distance make the X- ray beam more diverge behind the skin area and more tissue is irradiated.
-While increase the distance makes the beam less diverge and reduce the amount of tissue irradiated. - 5.
+Tube film distance: this distance consist of (tube object distance) and (object film distance) - The tube film distance affect the intensity of radiation (according to inverse square law - > The tube film distance affect the exposure time directly. - > The distance proportion inversely with the intensity of radiation. - The distance affect the dose of radiation because decrease the tube film distance make the X- ray beam more diverge behind the skin area and more tissue is irradiated.
+While increase the distance makes the beam less diverges and reduces the amount of tissue irradiated. - 5.
 Focal spot size: the focal spot or called the source of radiation must be as small as possible to get best image quality.
 So any movement in the head of X- ray machine affect the focal spot size. - 6.
-Collimation: a basic rule of radiation stated that the diameter of circular X- ray beam should be not greater than 2.75 inches while the rectangular beam dimension is $1\frac{1}{2}\times2$ inches, collimator used to control the size and shape of the beam.
+Collimation: collimator used to control the size and shape of the beam.